 Use Re-Mic Mode when you want to fully replace your existing audio, utilizing all the sound components of Ocean Way.
 In this case, the original dry signal is not present and therefore has no chance of causing phase issues.
 If the user of Re-Mic mode is creating new audio to go alongside the original unprocessed sources, extra caution should be taken in checking for phase issues.

-See the Chapter 28 of the UAD plugin manual for more information.
+See the UAD Plug-In Manual for more information.

 Grammy-award winning producer, player, and artist Buddy Miller details his workflow with Apollo and UAD-2 plug-ins.
 Read More